 On November 2, we will once again celebrate the important Feast of All Souls Day.
-Traditionally, we Filipinos on this day troop to cemeteries to pray for our loved ones.
-Due to Covid restrictions, however, we may not be able to visit the cemetery, but that does not mean we cannot make this day a special day for our dearly departed loved ones.
+This day should be a special day for our dearly departed loved ones.
 It is on this day that we should offer extra prayers for them.

 In this article, we will share two amazing stories from saints on the suffering souls in Purgatory.
 These two stories prove to us that yes, Purgatory is real, and that the suffering of souls in Purgatory are intense.
 We therefore need to pray for the suffering souls in Purgatory, particularly our loved ones.

 But before we share these two stories, let us answer first the question: Why should we even pray for our dearly departed loved ones?
 Aren’t they already in Heaven?
 Aren’t they already resting in the arms of the Lord?